rhel-labs/instruqt/using-tensorflow-with-red-hat-enterprise-linux/01-miniconda/assignment.md

 exec $SHELL #restarts the shell to finish installation of Miniconda
 ```

-Finally, run the following command to verify the installation of Conda.
-It will print out the version of Conda that is installed to confirm that the installation of Conda is complete:
+Finally, run the following command to verify the installation of Conda:
 ```bash
 conda -V
 ```
+It will print out the version of Conda that is installed to confirm that the installation of Conda is complete.